 All services allocated more than \$5,000 in School Readiness Funding, can allocate up to five per cent of the funding (capped at \$10,000 per service) to support the administration and planning of School Readiness Funding.
-This allowance can be included in annual plans as part of the 25 per cent available for Flexible Funding.
+This allowance should be included in annual plans as part of the 25 per cent available for Flexible Funding.

 To include this as a Flexible Funding item in your plan, select any of the priority areas, add "Administration/Planning" free text as the Item and add "N/A" for the Indicator and Measure of Success field.
+Services are encouraged to include details and comments to explain how they will use the administration/planning allowance in their plan.

-NOTE: This item must not exceed five percent of the total service level SRF allocation, and must not be more than \$10,000.
+NOTE: This item must not exceed five percent of the total service level SRF allocation and must not be more than \$10,000.